 I decided to stick with the clothespin decor theme and purchased a giant clothespin to use as a towel holder.

-Then I added a laundry bag to the end of the free-standing cabinets to hold old bath towels that get used for miscellaneous purposes.
+Then I added a laundry bag to the end of the free-standing cabinets to hold old towels that get used for miscellaneous purposes.

 I’m refreshing rooms faster than I can write blog posts about them!
 Stay tuned and check out my other makeovers as I add them to our Room Refresh.